 Course Typically Offered: Fall

-This honors course offers highly motivated students an advanced opportunity to explore the biological basis and evolutionary value of human behavior.
-Students explore current research in genetics and epigenetics, neuroanatomy, physiology, and endocrinology to understand behaviors such as sex differences in cognition, personality, parenting strategies, mating behaviors, and lifetime responses to stress.
+This honors course offers students an advanced opportunity to explore the biological basis and evolutionary value of human behavior.
+Students explore current research in genetics and epigenetics, neuroanatomy and endocrinology, along with studies of human culture and animal behavior, to understand phenomena such as human emotions, personality, parenting strategies, mating behaviors, and lifetime responses to stress.
 This honors course also challenges students to conduct independent research.
 UC CREDIT LIMITATION: Credit for ANTH 105 or ANTH 105H.

 ANTH 107: Gender, Sex, and Sexuality